srl-labs/wsl-containerlab/README.md

 # vrnetlab (Nested virtualization)

 > [!IMPORTANT]
-> This feature is only supported in Windows 11
+> This feature is only supported on Windows 11.

 You can run [vrnetlab (VM-based)](https://github.com/hellt/vrnetlab) nodes ontop of WSL2 and use them in containerlab.